-6. Please provide a list of the items identified for action in the 2019 ARP that have been completed and those that remain outstanding.
-Please indicate if an item is the subject of an Advisory Rules Committee recommendation.
+6. Please provide a list of the items identified for action in the 2020 ARP that have been completed and those that remain outstanding.

-The Training Division did not identify any items for action in the 2018-2019 Annual Regulatory Plan.
+The Training Division did not identify any items for action in the 2019-2020 Annual Regulatory Plan.